 Explanation:

-In this example, we use the new operator to allocate the memory, so we use the delete ptr operator to destroy the memory block, which is pointed by the pointer ptr.
+In this instance, we employ the new operator to reserve the memory, thus necessitating the use of the delete ptr operator to release the allocated memory block referenced by the pointer ptr.

 Main differences between free and Delete